Rojé Stona

 Rojé Stona (born 26 February 1999) is a track and field athlete who competes in the discus throw.
-Formerly representing Jamaica, he broke the Olympic record in the men's discus throw event to win the gold medal at the 2024 Paris Olympics.
+Representing Jamaica, he broke the Olympic record in the men's discus throw event to win the gold medal at the 2024 Paris Olympics.

 Early life

 He started his secondary school throwing career at Rusea's High School in Hanover, where he won the Class Two boys discus at the Western Championships in 2014.
 He then attended St. Jago High School in Spanish Town, Jamaica.
 He also attended Clemson University, where in 2022 he earned his bachelor’s degree in industrial engineering, and the University of Arkansas.